Elli Schlunke

 Chook-sized chook, bird-wire and metal bits.
 Inspired by fluffy bums, what else?
 SOLD.

-Woven and hanging bass piano strings.
+Woven and hanging bass piano strings, patinated so the steel and copper are red and green.
 Turns with air movement.
 One of my faves.
 SOLD.